szermatt/emacs-bash-completion/README.md

 ## COMPATIBILITY

 bash-completion.el is known to work on Emacs 22 through 24.4 under Linux and OSX.
-It does not works on XEmacs.
+It does not work on XEmacs.